-The Handbook is released annually in August before the beginning of the academic year and posted on the web by the Dean of the College.
+The Handbook is released annually in August before the beginning of the academic year and posted on the web by the Dean of the College to the Dean of the College's webpage.
 All faculty are subject to this current version of the Handbook.
 Any changes that subsequently occur during the academic year must be recorded as annotations, and posted in an annotated version.
 Any changes by any party go into effect during the next academic year unless otherwise stated.
 The next year's handbook will incorporate all annotations.
 Three years of handbooks (with their annotated versions, if applicable) will always be available online.